-Neck lumps are common and mostly they are innocent.
-Neck lumps are usually reactive lymph nodes or thyroid nodules but they can also rarely be cancer.
-I have presented a systematic method of evaluating neck lumps to determine what they might be.
+Neck lumps are very common and they are mostly innocent.
+Lumps in the neck are usually reactive neck lymph nodes or thyroid nodules but they can also, rarely, be cancer.
+I have presented a systematic method of evaluating neck lumps to determine what they are most likely to be.

 The features that help one diagnose neck lumps include: